Kuala Lumpur

 1. Central Market (Pasar Sanai) is a historic building with plenty of interesting things to explore.
 You can purchase local batik, artwork, local crafts, and other gift ideas or simply enjoy Nonya Cuisine at “Precious Old China Restaurant”.
 I highly recommend this place to foodies.

-Walk over to Merdeka Square to take photos with Abus Samad Building.
+Walk over to Merdeka Square to take photos of the Abus Samad Building.
 After that, you can catch a taxi to KL Bird Park ( Entry Fee RM 30) / KL Botanic Gardens / Islamic History Museum / Butterfly Park depending on your interest and level of fitness as some places would require quite a bit of walking.
 Also, if the temperature is above 35c it can get quite humid in KL.

 2. In the evening you can explore Petronas Tower and the adjoining KLCC Park.
 If you are comfortable staying at 5 Star Hotels, I recommend booking one of the following hotels at walking distance to Petronas Towers:

 KLCC (KUALA LUMPUR CITY CENTER) is the most uptown and trendy area with plenty of office buildings and expensive hotels.
-It is suited to business travelers.
+It is suited to business travellers.
 However, the benefit of staying here includes easy access to Petronas Towers, Menara KL, and KLCC Park.
 This area is the heart of fine dining and you can explore plenty of trendy bars and clubs.

 At night you are up for some good local food and make your way to Jalan Alor in Bukit Bintang.
 The place is full of activity and a wide range of local cuisines ranging from Thai seafood to grilled meats and Malay dishes.
 Iranian, Lebanese, and Middle-Eastern joints are popular with Arab visitors and stay busy till the lake.

-If you are very picky about your food and not used to Asian food, I suggest sticking to Continental Food.
+If you are picky about your food and not used to Asian food, I suggest sticking to Continental Food.
 There are plenty of fast-food joints and cafes across the city.

 Wind your day with a one-hour foot massage at Changkat St adjacent to Jalan Alor.
 This activity must be on your daily routine as after hours of walking you will be exhausted at the end of the day.
 Zen Spa is a quality establishment in the heart of Changkat.